 4. When you realize that it’s never going to get better (nothing is going to change).

 You’ve tried, and you’ve tried, and you’ve tried again.
 Every angle; every option you have pursued to try to make this work has yielded the same result.
 You know the definition of insanity.
 Stop trying to convince yourself that it will work on the next try.
 Either invest in someone who can help you view and attack this from a different angle or let it go.

 5. When it’s sucking the life out of you.

 Hard work is so rewarding when it yields good fruit.
 The ability to persevere through tough times is a necessary quality for success in all areas of your life.
 So is the ability to discern when you are on a treadmill for no good reason.
 You know when something energizes you, or it drains you.
 Energy producing activities or people stimulate creativity and enjoyment.
 When you are dreading, dragging, and procrastinating every time you think of tackling this issue, you have to realize that it is emotionally draining you.
 And the question is: is it worth your emotional health?

 6. When more work won’t bring more success.

 My sister and I once owned a business that was just not working.
 The plan was flawed, and we figured out (finally admitted) later than we should have, that no matter how hard we worked on this business, it was not going to be a success.
 We made the difficult decision to quit, despite all that had been invested.
 It was the best decision because it made room in our lives for better opportunities.
 And the bonus is that we were able to tackle these opportunities with some extra wisdom under our belt.
 Just like continuing to try the same thing over and over is an exercise in futility, so is throwing harder work into something that can’t yield anything more.

 Quitting isn’t an end.
+Strong women, remember this you may be quitting but not failing.
 It’s an opportunity to open a new door if you can bring yourself to close this one that isn’t working for you anymore.